The standard computing services include a uniqname and UMICH password, a

-Those eligible to receive the services include all Ann Arbor U-M students who are listed by their department as "Active in Program," all faculty (including emeritus faculty), and all staff.
+Those eligible to receive the services include Ann Arbor U-M students who are listed by their department as "Active in Program," faculty (including emeritus faculty), and staff.
+Sponsored affiliates, retirees, and alumni receive some services.
+See Getting a Uniqname, MCommunity Directory Profile, and Computing Services for more.
 Questions about eligibility can be directed to the ITS Service Center.

 Yes, you can continue to use standard computing services between terms.
 Students will continue to receive the standard computing services as long as their department lists them as "Active in Program."
-See Understanding Your Standard Computing Services (S4260) for details.
+See Standard Computing Services for details.

-Students who use additional ITS computing services beyond those in the standard computing services will have the charges billed directly to their university Student Account.
+Students who use additional ITS computing services, such as extra printing and AFS space, beyond those in the standard computing services will have the charges billed directly to their university Student Account.
 (This is the same account through which tuition and other fees are billed.)
 These charges will appear as "Additional computing services."